 This principle mentioned inA123 (3) EPC applies only after delivery.

-Chapter 2.
-Basis of assessment
+Basis for assessment

 The range extension must be viewed in relation to the previous game (H-IV Guidelines 3.3) that this one